-A model of a thatch panel that was used on the Enterprise Centre at the University of East Anglia has been accepted for this year’s Summer Exhibition at the Royal Academy of Arts.
-Spencer de Grey, head of design at Foster + Partners, has curated the architecture room which called for projects with a strong sustainable agenda.
+A model of a thatch panel that was used on the Enterprise Centre at the University of East Anglia has been selected for this year’s Summer Exhibition at the Royal Academy of Arts.
+The brief called for projects with a strong sustainable agenda.

 The Enterprise Centre, designed by Architype and our engineers, is a low carbon exemplar and pushes the boundaries of the design approach to sustainable buildings with the involvement of local trades, the local sourcing of materials and the extensive use of recycled materials.
 The building has won numerous awards, including the British Council for Offices Best of the Best where the judges noted that the building “pushed the boundaries of ecological development in almost every way possible, with this commercial building setting the benchmark high for future sustainable development across the globe.”